SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 15 November, 2025 at 23:34:28
+# Last Refreshed - 16 November, 2025 at 23:34:53
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>☁️ Damp Dank Dark Saturday Lunch Ride</b>
+<b>☀️ Zwift - R ob Beardy McBeardFace's Meetup on Gotham Grind in New York</b>

-which happened on 15 November, 2025 at 12:37:14
+which happened on 16 November, 2025 at 15:36:04

-Which is 0 years, 0 months, 0 days, 10 hours and 57 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 58 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16466246290
+You can see it here https://www.strava.com/activities/16477704125

 ## Number of Rides
 How many rides have I done each year?